chingu-voyages/v43-tier3-team-45/README.md

 * User is able to login or sign up.

 ###### NavBar page
-* User selects a team to display team avatars.
+* Team dropdown displays team avatars associated with a particular project.
-* User may select logout button to logout
+* Logout button
-* User clicks on avatar to direct them to their profile page.
+* A clickable user avatar which directs the user to their profile page.

 ###### Work Experience page
 * Cards with title, image and text area